vvamzy/Automate-Java-JDK-Installation/README.md

 # Description:
 # Automates Java Installation and Configuration.
-# Before running the script copy the location of the jdk file.
+# Before running the script copy the location of the jdk file to clipboard.